-It is clear that in both Anatolia, such as in Sivas and Diyarbakir to name but two examples, and across northern India, it was low dark mosques with large courtyards in the Arab style which were the most popular type.
+It is clear that in both Anatolia, such as in Sivas and Erzurum to name but two examples, and across northern India, it was low dark mosques with large courtyards in the Arab style which were the most popular type.
 This is in contrast to what was happening in Iran at the time, where large brick-built domed prayer halls were becoming increasingly common.
 The surviving Indian examples all have riwāqs around the courtyard, and even with the addition of the screens in Delhi and Ajmer, there was no attempt to create the full impression of a four-iwan courtyard mosque typology in the early period.